daewok/cl-geos/README.md

 # CL-GEOS #

-This is a Common Lisp interface to the [GEOS](http://trac.osgeo.org/geos/) library for performing geometric functions.
+CL-GEOS is a Common Lisp library for performing geometric operations.
+It allows you to create geometric objects (points, lines, rings, polygons, etc.) and easily query for intersections, area, centroid, and so on.
+Most of the heavy lifting is done by the excellent [GEOS](http://trac.osgeo.org/geos/) library.

-This library is still beta quality, but every effort will be made to preserve the external API when bumping up to version 1.0.
+Most of the GEOS API for I/O, predicates, and topology are implemented, however this library is still in beta.
+Every effort will be made to preserve the external API when bumping up to version 1.0.

 # Prerequisites #